davidmegginson/diterator/README.md

 participating_orgs | All participating organisations. | list of Organisation
-participating_orgs_by_role | Participating organisations grouped by [role code](https://iatistandard.org/en/iati-standard/203/codelists/organisationrole/). | dict with lists of Organisation participating_orgs_by_type | Participating organisations grouped by [type code](https://iatistandard.org/en/iati-standard/203/codelists/organisationrole/). | dict with lists of Organisation activity_status | A code describing the [status of the activity](https://iatistandard.org/en/iati-standard/203/codelists/activitystatus/). | string is_active | Convenience method to show if the activity is currently active. | boolean activity_dates | Activity dates grouped by the [date-type code](https://iatistandard.org/en/iati-standard/203/codelists/activitydatetype/). | dict with strings
+participating_orgs_by_role | Participating organisations grouped by [role code](https://iatistandard.org/en/iati-standard/203/codelists/organisationrole/). | dict with lists of Organisation participating_orgs_by_type | Participating organisations grouped by [type code](https://iatistandard.org/en/iati-standard/203/codelists/organisationrole/). | dict with lists of Organisation other_identifiers | List of non-IATI alternative activity identifiers | list of Identifier activity_status | A code describing the [status of the activity](https://iatistandard.org/en/iati-standard/203/codelists/activitystatus/). | string is_active | Convenience method to show if the activity is currently active. | boolean activity_dates | Activity dates grouped by the [date-type code](https://iatistandard.org/en/iati-standard/203/codelists/activitydatetype/). | dict with strings